zoek1/unlock/locksmith/README.md

 - Put **/lock/{lock address}** [Requires JWT] - Update details of Locks
 - GET /**lock/{lock address}** - Retrieve details of the requested Lock

-### JWT Notes

-An introduction to [JSON Web Tokens](https://jwt.io/introduction/) can be located here and is definitely worth a read.
- Locksmith assumes that requests to modify storage will be accompanied by a JWT that has been signed by the owner of the entity requesting to be updated.

 #### Header

 The header of the must include `"typ": "JWT"`.
 The `alg` component should also be included - a specific value isn't required but may be updated in the future to indicate signing with Ethereum's ECDSA or higher order class of signing algorithms.

-#### Payload

-The payload is expected to be JSON and include the following claims:

-* `iss` - Issuer (Ethereum address of the entity owner)
-* `iat` - Issued At Time
-* `exp` - Expiration Time

 #### Signature